+There's a matrix that comes from somewhere. of all vectors through that one.
 If, if it was a big graph, it would be a large matrix, but a lot of zeros, right?

 Because every row only has two non-zeros.
 So the number of -- it's a very sparse matrix.

 And -- that was the point I wanted to begin with, that graphs, that real graphs from real -- real matrices from genuine problems have structure.
-OK.

 OK.
 We can ask, and because of the structure, we can answer,

 Can -- and is there anything in the null space of this matrix other than just the zero vector?

 Let me, I don't know if you see the answer.